-Fort Ticonderoga presents the Seventeenth Annual Fort Ticonderoga Seminar on the American Revolution September 24-26, 2021, in the Mars Education Center.
+Fort Ticonderoga presents the Seventeenth Annual Seminar on the American Revolution September 24-26, 2021, online.
 This annual premier seminar focused on the military, political, social, and material culture history of the American Revolution features scholars from across North America and Europe.
-Register by August 15th and save $25!

 Save On Your

 Become a member at Fort Ticonderoga and enjoy unlimited admission!

 Turncoat: Benedict Arnold and the Crisis of American Liberty—Two hundred forty years after his plot to deliver the crucial fortress of West Point to the British was exposed, General Benedict Arnold remains the most notorious traitor in U.S. history.
 But why did one of the American Revolution’s most celebrated defenders defect, and how close did his conspiracy come to inflicting a fatal blow to the Patriot cause?
 Dr. Stephen Brumwell is an award-winning independent historical and writer living in Amsterdam, Netherlands.